jakmate/FloodWatcher/README.md

 - C++17 or later
 - CMake 3.15+
-- libcurl
+- libcurl 8.17.0
-- simdjson
+- simdjson 4.2.2
-- Qt 6 (with Core, Qml, Gui, and Positioning modules)
+- Qt 6.10 (with Core, Qml, Gui, and Positioning modules)

+### Test Requirements

+- Google Test 1.17.0
+- Qt Test

 ## Building

+### Windows

+Most likely will have to mess with CMakeUserPresets to make it ignore MSYS2 or mingw installs, if using msvc.

+### Using system dependencies

 ```bash
 git clone https://github.com/jakmate/FloodWatcher.git